TaylanUB/scheme-bytestructures/README.md

-The `size-or-size-accessor` must either be a non-negative exact integer, or a ternary procedure taking a bytevector, an offset, and the descriptor contents; returning the size of the instance with this content.
+The `size-or-size-accessor` must either be a non-negative exact integer, or a ternary procedure taking a bytevector, an offset, and your descriptor contents, returning the size of the instance as described by the contents.

 The bytevector and offset are given to satisfy possible use-cases where the size of a structure is dynamic, depending on parts of its bytes; the procedure should expect to receive `#f` for these arguments if the descriptor will be used in situations where the size is requested independently of a bytevector.
-Specifically, the vector, struct, and union types calculate their sizes at creation time to save work, thus they cannot contain dynamic-sized descriptors; the pointer type, too, cannot hold dynamic-sized descriptors, because getting a bytevector from a pointer requires the size to be declared beforehand.
+Specifically, the vector, struct, and union types calculate their sizes at creation time to save work, thus they cannot contain dynamic-sized descriptors; the pointer type, too, cannot hold dynamic-sized descriptors, because getting a bytevector from a pointer requires the size to be declared beforehand in Guile (i.e. there are no "open ended" bytevectors with no bounds checking like in C).

 The size-accessor procedure of a compound type can use `bytestructure-descriptor-size` to acquire the size of other descriptors it holds.
-This procedure takes either only a bytestructure descriptor (for when to calculating the size statically, typically in the constructor), or a bytevector, offset, and descriptor (for when requesting the size of a descriptor with a possibly dynamic size).
+This procedure takes either only a bytestructure descriptor (when calculating the size statically), or a bytevector, offset, and descriptor (for when requesting the size of a descriptor with a possibly dynamic size).

+In descriptor types that don't allow dynamic size, a small performance hack is to calculate the size of the structure in the constructor and put it into the contents object so the size-accessor doesn't have to recalculate it every time and instead just take it out from the given contents object.

 The `ref-helper` must be a four-argument procedure that takes a bytevector, an offset, the contents of the descriptor, and an "index" object; it returns three values: the same or a different bytevector, and a new offset and descriptor as determined by the index.

-For example the ref-helper of the vector type multiplies the size of its contained descriptor with the index and adds the resulting value to the old offset, and always returns its one contained descriptor.
+For example the ref-helper of the vector type multiplies the size of the element descriptor (as received through the "contents" object) with the index and adds the resulting value to the old offset, and always returns the element descriptor and the same bytevector that was given (which may just be #f).
 The ref-helper of the struct type, on the other hand, must iterate through its fields, adding to the offset the sizes of the descriptors it skips until it comes to the field with the requested index (a symbol), and returns the accumulated offset and the descriptor of the field at which it arrived.

 Note that while the ref-helper receives contents of a descriptor, it is expected to return an actual descriptor.
 This means it cannot